Date: 12 Sep 2010

 The cause of death was given as a gunshot wound to the head.

-Police said that they thought the gun used might have been a 1924 Webley Mark Six Revolver.
+The police said that they thought the gun used might have been a 1924 Webley Mark Six Revolver.
 It was also thought that the gun might have been stolen from someone in a burglary which wasn't reported before coming into the hand of Ricardo Cunha's killers.
-They said that they know that a similar gun was fired three days later in a separate incident in Picton House on the Clapham Park Estate, Brixton on 14 September 2010.
+They said that they knew that a similar gun was fired three days later in a separate incident in Picton House on the Clapham Park Estate, Brixton on 14 September 2010, about 4 miles away.
 The gun was then found the next day on Clapham Manor Estate and was identified as the type of gun that had been used to kill Ricardo Cunha.
 Police said that it dated from around 1924 and had probably been a keepsake from the second world-war.